Provost (military police): New Zealand

 The "MP" patch identifies this woman as being a member of the Joint Military Police Unit.

 Currently all three military police units operate under the newly established tri service unit of the Joint Military Police Unit (JMPU).

 The military police units, RNZN Naval Police, Royal New Zealand Military Police and RNZAF Police still maintain their own separate service identity but operate under a single provost marshal and investigate offences against the Armed Forces Discipline Act 1971.

 The Joint Military Police Unit operates outside of the normal Navy, Army and Air Force command chain.
 The Provost Marshal currently holds the rank of a colonel and she reports directly to the Vice Chief of the NZDF.

 All complex and serious investigations are handled by the JMPU Special Investigations Branch (SIB).
 It has a similar role to the Australian Defence Force Investigative Service (ADFIS).

 All JMPU personnel are identifiable by the blue and white "MP" patch they wear on their uniform and their blue beret as head dress.

 Norway

-In Norway, military police are service members of the Norwegian Army, Royal Norwegian Navy or Royal Norwegian Air Force.
-Since about 2002, all are trained at Sessvollmoen Camp.

-Norwegian MPs do not have authority over civilians, except on military installations or under martial law; they also have authority to direct civilian traffic as part of military exercises.
-They do have authority over military personnel anywhere, including when such personnel are off duty.
-When the military police uncover serious crimes among Norwegian service members, it forwards the case to the civilian Norwegian Police Service for investigation.

-Norwegian MPs first go through a six-month selection/educational period, before being assigned to the battalion or to regimental duties with other units for the remainder of their twelve-month service.

-The Heimevernet ("Home Guard") also has MPs in its ranks.
-Usually each District (regiment) has one or two platoons, consisting exclusively of former regular or conscript military police personnel.

-Norwegian MPs wear a red beret and a red lanyard around the left shoulder extending to the left front pocket.
-Only personnel currently serving as MPs are allowed to wear this.
-When on official duty, they also wear the MP armband, which is black with "MP" in red letters.
-It was previously worn on the right shoulder, but is now worn on the left shoulder, following NATO practice.
-They can also wear white webbing, or a number of items for special duties, like high visibility vests for traffic duty etc.

-Army canine units are also assigned to the MP battalion, but the personnel in such units are not necessarily MPs.
-Such personnel do not hold military police authority, and do not wear the MP insignia.
+The Norwegian Military Police Regiment (MPREG) is the branch of the Norwegian Army responsible for policing the Norwegian Armed Forces and providing military police support to military commanders in the execution of their missions.
+The territorial Military Police function in Norway is carried out by the Norwegian Home Guard.

+The Regimental Commander's role, responsibilities, and authority include serving as the National MP-chief/Provost Marshal and holding professional responsibility for MP capabilities within the Norwegian Armed Forces.

+Current regimental structure (as of 27^{th} of August 2025):